Log request and response data to Syslog.

 configuration allows for the dynamic modification of

 log fields using Lua code.
-Below is an example configuration that removes the
+Below is a snippet of an example configuration that

 Similarly, new fields can be added: